Boys Anti-Tank Rifle: Mk I and Mk I* Improvements

 Quick Summary

-The Boys Anti-Tank Rifle Mk I* introduced significant improvements over the Mk I, including a simpler 'harmonica' muzzle brake, a fixed 300-meter rear sight, and a more stable bipod, enhancing usability and reducing manufacturing costs.
+The Boys Anti-Tank Rifle Mk I* introduced significant improvements over the Mk I, including a simpler 'harmonica' muzzle brake for better recoil control, a more stable bipod, and a simplified rear sight.
+These changes enhanced usability and reduced manufacturing costs, making it more effective against early World War II armor.

 Chapters